-Medical students who graduated from the University of Tasmania during December have kickstarted their careers as North-West doctors this week.
+Medical students who graduated from the University of Tasmania during December have kickstarted their careers as North-West doctors.

 Seven students who completed their higher education at the Rural Clinical School in Burnie are remaining in the region to commence hospital residencies.